Meet Sixto

 Because septic tanks collect many kinds of waste – from toilets, showers, sinks, kitchens, and cleaning facilities – families must empty the sludge between every one to five years.

-Six million people in Honduras don’t have access to municipal sewers, and septic tank emptying services rarely exist in rural communities.
-Overaccumulation can cause a septic tank pit to collapse, contaminating nearby water and risking community health.
+Six million people in Honduras lack access to municipal sewers, and septic-tank emptying services are rarely available in rural communities.
+Overaccumulation can cause a septic tank pit to collapse, contaminating nearby water and posing a risk to community health.

 "At home, we didn’t have space to open another septic well, and the one we had was about to collapse.
 There was nobody in the village who could offer septic tank emptying services," Sixto recalls.

-Living their entire lives with this need for a sanitation solution motivated Sixto and his family.
-They wanted to create a pit emptying business that would provide services at an affordable price.
-While Sixto knew they were on to something, he also knew they needed investment, machinery, and training.
+Living with this need for a sanitation solution for their entire lives motivated Sixto and his family.
+They wanted to create a pit-emptying business that would offer services at affordable prices.
+While Sixto knew they were onto something, he also knew they needed investment, machinery, and training.

-At this point, Sixto learned about a program from Water For People in Honduras that focused entirely on supporting businesses that offer sanitation services in rural communities.
+At this point, Sixto learned about a Water For People program in Honduras that focused exclusively on supporting businesses providing sanitation services in rural communities.
 He quickly enrolled in El Desafío de Caca – The Sh*t Challenge.

 SIXTO’S BUSINESS